kollekt0rr/text-adventure-py/README.md

 * Creating combat function and combat behavior.
 * Creating Characters and passing that onto Enemies, NPCs, and Hero classes.
 * Cleaning up project and some restructuring/refactoring for clarity.
+    1. Probably get some front end experience by pretty-ing up this portion of the project :^D
+* Create either executable or automation for creation of the application/game.